Orforio/imhotep.rb/README.md

 ## Known Issues

 - Please ensure the migration log doesn't have empty rows at the end of the file - delete them all before running the script.
+- Please ensure the columns are named correctly - the PIDs column should be named "PIDs", not "PID's".
 - The script currently does not check that each image is present in all its expected sizes, the results are valid only for the "small" size.

 ## Why "imhotep"?